Health Assured large logo

 Get further advice on complex PTSD with Health Assured

-If you have staff members who have complex PTSD, aim to provide effective support during work.
+If you have staff members who are suffering, aim to provide effective support during work.

 They might never fully heal from the trauma, but you are still legally bound to care for their health and welfare.